scipy-latinamerica/scipyla2018-web/docs/es/financial-terms.es.md

 * A. If your application has been approved, and you have accepted, you can send an email to contact [at] scipyla.org.
 Please note that all receipts must have your full name on them.
 We cannot process your reimbursement if your name is not on the receipt.

-Q. Why do I need to upload my receipt for registration?
+Q. Why do I need to send my receipt for registration?
 Don't you guys already have it on record?

 * A. This is an organizational rule.
-If you don't upload your registration receipt, it will not be counted towards your grant.
+If you don't send your registration receipt, it will not be counted towards your grant.

 Q. Can I be reimbursed for food?

 * A. Yes.
 We can add a per-diem cost for food to count for your expenses.
 It's automatically applied if and only if the total of receipts for flight, lodging + (optionally) conference pass do not exceed the grant amount.

-Q. How do I upload a hotel receipt when I haven’t yet checked out?
+Q. How do I send a hotel receipt when I haven’t yet checked out?

 * A. A credit card secured reservation is an acceptable expense receipt.
 The receipts need to add up to or greater than your grant amount before we can issue your grant (to show that the grant is a reimbursement and not an income).